http

 import http from 'https://unpkg.com/isomorphic-git/http/web/index.js'

 If you need to use a script tag (such as in a WebWorker), then use the UMD build.
-But note that the global var is called GitHttp
+But note that the global var is called GitHttp not http because I was worried that would be too generic:

 <script src="https://unpkg.com/isomorphic-git/http/web/index.umd.js">

-Implementing your own An http
+Implementing your own http client

-client is an object with a single request
+An http client is an object with a single request method that implements the following API:

 GitHttpPlugin